-All teachers will be utilizing Apple Classroom and Schoology within their courses this year.
-Apple Classroom is meant to manage and enhance in class iPad use.
-It is a powerful teaching assistant that helps guide students through a lesson, allows teachers to see student progress, and keeps them on track while in the classroom.
+All teachers will be utilizing Jamf School and Schoology within their courses this year.
+Jamf School is meant to focus and enhance in class iPad use.
+It is a powerful teaching assistant that helps guide students through a lesson, allows teachers to provide appropriate apps for school use, and keeps them on track while in the classroom.
 Schoology is a learning management system (LMS) for K-12 schools, higher education institutions, and corporations that allows users to create, manage, and share content and resources.
+Jamf will be used with Freshmen and Sophomore students for the 2022-2023 school year.